What is a Q-Certified Part?

 The highest form of quality assurance for aftermarket parts.

 Q Certified – Not all aftermarket parts are the same.
-Q Parts are aftermarket parts that have been certified by either CAPA, Thatcham TÜVRheinland or NSF or E-marked.
+Q Parts are aftermarket parts that have been certified by either CAPA, Thatcham TÜVRheinland or E-marked.
 An E-mark is evidence of compliance with the Australian Design Rules, where applicable.
 These international agencies test and certify that the aftermarket part is comparable to the quality of the OEM part.

 Q certified uses CAPA (Certified Auto Parts Association)CAPA’s certification tailored for the Australian market place includes an independent validator (Intertek) to ensure CAPA certified parts have OEM equivalence of fit, form and function for our domestic carparc.
 Intertek engineers conduct rigorous in-factory monitoring and inspections on over 50% of the part lots to ensure CAPA’s high standards continue to be met, even after a part has been certified.
 Intertek are responsible for the audit and approval of the manufacturers’ factory and quality systems to insure that CAPA’s unique factory standards and requirements are met. www.capacertified.org